My colleague Newton Hogg used to say “When I can see their damage at 50 miles per hour, I KNOW someone has a serious problem with bagworms.”

 Juniper, Leyland cypress, arborvitae and cedar trees can be skeletonized in late summer by bagworms.
 Examination of a rapidly disappearing shrub reveals dozens of brown “bags” hanging from the limbs.
 The bags are made from the plant’s needles and they contain an adult moth larva, who feasts on the plant’s greenery.

 Once a larva has eaten enough to satisfy it, it attaches itself to a branch or nearby surface to pupate into the adult moth.
 Males emerge from their bags, females do not.
-Males mate will females, who lay their eggs in the bag, protected from winter and pesticides.
+Males mate with females, who lay their eggs in the bag, protected from winter cold and pesticides.

 By understanding the bagworm life cycle, a control strategy can be designed.